 -----

 Some magazines are identified by month and year, but not by volume and number.
 Conversely, some are identified by volume and number, but not by month and year.
 Some magazines (especially in the HTML only collections) do not specify page numbers.
-Wherever Volume, Number, Page, MagMonth, or MagYear data is missing or unavailable, I insert the value 0 (zero).
+Wherever Volume, Number, Page, MagMonth, or MagYear data is missing or unavailable, I either insert the value 0 (zero), or I leave the field blank.

 Some magazines are published quarterly rather than monthly.
 For such, I use "month" numbers: Spring = 13, Summer = 14, Fall = 15, and Winter = 16.